paulMuema/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 744 hello - adds execute permissions to owner of file hello chmod 754 hello - adds execute permissions to owner and group and group owner and read permission to other users chmod 751 hello - adds execute permissions to owner, group owner and other users
+chmod 744 hello - adds execute permissions to owner of file hello chmod 754 hello - adds execute permissions to owner and group and group owner and read permission to other users chmod 751 hello - adds execute permissions to owner, group owner and other users chmod ugo+x hello - adds execution permission to owner, group owner and others to the file hello